 To summarise Google app campaigns are most effective once you’ve built a solid foundation for your app.
 As with all acquisition campaigns, you want to ensure you are looking at the full app marketing funnel to get the highest return on investment (and long-lasting success!).
 Google app campaigns in particular are best utilised by businesses looking to increase acquisition for Android apps, as you’ll be more likely to get reasonable – and more predictable – costs for high-quality users.
 For iOS apps, we recommend having a thorough testing process in place, so you can continue to test what works best and optimise your results accordingly.

 If you have any questions on Google app campaigns or any general app marketing queries you can reach out to the Yodel Mobile Growth Team here.
-Additionally you can sign up to our newsletter for exclusive industry updates and app marketing insights.
+Additionally, you can sign up to our newsletter for exclusive industry updates and app marketing insights from the ASO agency of the Year.
 Want to find out more about optimising your app?
 Make sure to subscribe to our Mastering Mobile Marketing video series.
 Follow us on LinkedIn, chat with us on Twitter @yodelmobile, and join our #AppMarketingUK LinkedIn group.